lizmat/articles/5to6-phasers.md

     say $!;           # Goodbye cruel world␤  in block ...
     say "Alive again!"

-In Perl 5 you can use the return value of `eval` in an expression:
+In Perl 5 you can also use the return value of `eval` in an expression:

     # Perl 5
     my $foo = eval { ... };  # undef if exception was thrown